Australia

 Janelle Manders

-Janelle is a Director in our Business Advisory division.
+Janelle is a Partner in our Business Advisory division.
 She specialises in providing advice specifically tailored for businesses in the digital realm including e-Commerce, technology, startups and global business.
 With the digital economy growing exponentially, it's exciting to combine good practical strategy advice within the exciting technology driven digital domain.

 Related Insights